When you start a job in the food and beverage processing industry as a co-op student, you could also be starting a career.

 The Food and beverage processing industry is an endless roadmap to infinite opportunities, you just need to start.

 What’s your advice for someone looking to start their career in the food and beverage processing industry?

 There are basic food safety handling programs out there, whether it’s through public health or through the colleges to get a basic certificate.
-If you can get that sort of experience on your resume with a very small academic commitment it will catch the eye of employers and put you on the top of the pile.
+If you can get that sort of experience on your resume with a very small academic commitment, it will catch the eye of employers and put you on the top of the pile.

-	Ready to get some FREE online training to help you land a job the food and beverage processing industry?
+Ready to get some FREE online training to help you land a job in the food and beverage processing industry?

 As a CareersNOW!
 Jobseeker, you’ll have access to 14 Job Ready skills training courses that will help your application stand out!

 You’ll also have access to virtual job fairs, virtual mentorship sessions, job postings and other resources to help kickstart your career in Ontario’s food and beverage processing sector.